LaserMeasurement/Test-Code-not-final-/README.md

 Install :  unzip lbm_prog.zip .
 Controls:
-static - work with laser beam static picture dynamic - catch the laser beam image from camera manual mode - set the center of laser beam manually pixel pitch - set the camera pixel size zero level - set the image zero level (when "auto" is unchecked) ROI - set the region of interest click on the image - set the real size of the image (zoom on program start)
+static - work with laser beam static picture, dynamic - catch the laser beam image from camera, manual mode - set the center of laser beam manually, pixel pitch - set the camera pixel size, zero level - set the image zero level (when "auto" is unchecked), ROI - set the region of interest, click on the image - set the real size of the image (zoom on program start)